cloudydeno/docker-registry-client/README.md

 ## v1 API

-Not ported.
-Likely to be deleted instead.
+Not implemented.
+I see no reason to maintain v1 client code.

 ## Development